melonproject-archive/documentation/chapters/fund.md

 This function ensures that the fund is not shutdown and that subscription is permitted in the provided `ìnvestmentAsset`.
 The function then creates and populates a `Request` struct (see details above) from the function parameters provided and adds this to the `requests` mapping corresponding to the `msg.sender`.
 Finally, this function emits the `InvestmentRequest` event.
 Execution of this functions requires payment of AMGU ETH to the water<b>melon</b> Engine and `REQUEST_INCENTIVE` quantity of ETH to provide the investment request execution incentive.
 This function implements the `notShutDown`, `payable`, `amguPayable` and `onlyInitialized` modifiers.
 &nbsp;

-`function cancelRequest() external payable amguPayable(0)`
+`function cancelRequest() external payable amguPayable(false)`

 This function removes the request from the `requests` mapping for the request corresponding to the `msg.sender` address.
 The function requires that a request exists and that at least one of the conditions to cancel an investment request are met: invalid investment asset price, expired request or fund is shut down.
 Investment asset tokens are transferred back to the investor address.
 Finally, the function emits the `CancelRequest` event, logging `msg.sender`.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
-Here, the `deductFromRefund` parameter is set to `0`.
+Here, the `deductFromRefund` parameter is set to `false`.
 &nbsp;

-`function executeRequestFor(address requestOwner) public notShutDown amguPayable(0) payable`
+`function executeRequestFor(address requestOwner) external notShutDown amguPayable(false) payable`

-This function:
+This external function:
 ensures that the fund is not shutDown, ensures that `requestOwner` has a valid subscription request, ensures that the subscription asset has a valid price,